emqx/neuron-docs/en_US/introduction.md

 **Configuration Import/Export**

-Neuron provides [Excel sheet import and export](./console-management/configuration-import-export.md) capability to accelerate the setup of data tags configuration.
-Users can use favorite Excel editor to prepare those data tags details at once according to the format as mentioned and then import the Excel sheet to Neuron.
-Excel sheet also help to keep these data tags information in outside storage for backup.
+Neuron provides [Excel sheet import and export](./console-management/configuration-import-export.md) capability to accelerate the setup of data tags.
+Users can use the most favorite editor Excel to prepare those data tags details at once according to the format as mentioned and then import the Excel sheet to Neuron.
+Excel sheets also help to keep these data tags information in outside storage for backup.

 **Authentication and Security**